progit/old-site/book-content/09-git-internals/01-chapter9.markdown

 	Rewrite da3f30d019005479c99eb4c3406225613985a1db (2/2)
 	Ref 'refs/heads/master' was rewritten

-The --index-filter option is similar to the `--tree-filter` option used in Chapter 6, except that instead of passing a command that modifies files checked out on disk, you’re modifying your staging area or index each time.
-Rather than remove a specific file with something like rm file, you have to remove it with `git rm --cached` — you must remove it from the index, not from disk.
-The reason to do it this way is speed—because Git doesn’t have to check out each revision to disk before running your filter, the process can be much, much faster.
+The `--index-filter` option is similar to the `--tree-filter` option used in Chapter 6, except that instead of passing a command that modifies files checked out on disk, you’re modifying your staging area or index each time.
+Rather than remove a specific file with something like `rm file`, you have to remove it with `git rm --cached` — you must remove it from the index, not from disk.
+The reason to do it this way is speed — because Git doesn’t have to check out each revision to disk before running your filter, the process can be much, much faster.
 You can accomplish the same task with `--tree-filter` if you want.
-The --ignore-unmatch option to git rm tells it not to error out if the pattern you’re trying to remove isn’t there.
-Finally, you ask filter-branch to rewrite your history only from the `6df7640` commit up, because you know that is where this problem started.
+The `--ignore-unmatch` option to `git rm` tells it not to error out if the pattern you’re trying to remove isn’t there.
+Finally, you ask `filter-branch` to rewrite your history only from the `6df7640` commit up, because you know that is where this problem started.
 Otherwise, it will start from the beginning and will unnecessarily take longer.

 Your history no longer contains a reference to that file.
-However, your reflog and a new set of refs that Git added when you did the filter-branch under .git/refs/original still do, so you have to remove them and then repack the database.
+However, your reflog and a new set of refs that Git added when you did the `filter-branch` under `.git/refs/original` still do, so you have to remove them and then repack the database.
 You need to get rid of anything that has a pointer to those old commits before you repack:

 	$ rm -Rf .git/refs/original
 	$ rm -Rf .git/logs/